mestachs/checkl/README.md

 - the initial procedure is written as a gist (public or secret) or as markdown in a repo, now let's say it's an upgrade procedure of server that implies some automation but also coordination of the tests, multiple incremental
 - now show me procedure
+   - the "source" template is
    - to upgrade from 2.20 to 2.37 for a given server : [here it is](https://mestachs.github.io/checkl/?gist=351a326b75d04d23ad05c0a23909ccf6&params.sourceDhis2Url=https://dhis2.play.org&params.startVersion=2.20&params.endVersion=2.37&params.hide=false&mode=r)
    - to upgrade from 2.30 to 2.37 for a given server : [here it is](https://mestachs.github.io/checkl/?gist=351a326b75d04d23ad05c0a23909ccf6&params.sourceDhis2Url=https://dhis2.play.org&params.startVersion=2.30&params.endVersion=2.37&params.hide=false&mode=r)
    - to upgrade from 2.31 to 2.37 for a given server : [here it is](https://mestachs.github.io/checkl/?gist=351a326b75d04d23ad05c0a23909ccf6&params.sourceDhis2Url=https://dhis2.play.org&params.startVersion=2.31&params.endVersion=2.37&params.hide=false&mode=r)
+- other example : your monitoring check send you a link to a [procedure](https://mestachs.github.io/checkl/?gist=ae9a59f811db50062ac62a36a7a37d93&params.slackChannel=ops-client1&params.emailClient=badnews@forClient.com&params.server=server-dhis2-ops.com&mode=r) with url, contact infos,...

-so provide following query params
+So you can provide the following query params
  - `gist` with the url or id of the gist
  - `params.PARAM_NAME` with value to substitute in the markdown : {{PARAM_NAME}}
- - the markdown can contains some sort of logic
+ - the markdown can contains some sort of logic like below

 ```
 {{#if (or
         (eq section1 "foo")